Software-Engineering-BBSRC-Group-6/auto-coloc-gui/README.md

 ## Usage
 1) Select a .TIFF image stack to be processed
 - A .TIFF stack is a collection of images stored within one file, and often contains images across a Z axis
-- The output will be generated in an output folder in the same location as the .TIFF file so please ensure that there is enough diskspace to do so.
+- The output will be generated in an output folder in the same location as the .TIFF file, please ensure that there is enough diskspace to do so.
-2) Define the desired `threshold` between 0.1 and 0.9
+2) Define the desired `threshold` between 0.1 and 0.9.
-- Threshold refers to the degree pixel noise filtering
+- Threshold refers to the degree of pixel noise filtering
 3) Select the number of `channels` in the image (1, 2, or 3).
 - Channels indicates how many colour spaces from the RGB spectrum are available.
 For example, cells stained with GFP and Texas Red would require 2 channels.
 4) Select the `scale` of the images between 1μM and 500μM.
 5) Define the desired number of `clusters` between 10 and 50.
-- Determines the number of colocalisations detected.
+- Clusters determines the number of colocalisations detected.
 6) Specify the `type of analysis` - Intensity correlation analysis (based on fluoresence correlation) OR [Kmeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) analysis (groups datapoints which are similar).
 7) Press `run` - model run time can vary based on local resources.
 8) Click on the `view` tab to view the original and denoised image side by side.